West boycotts as Ukraine play first Euro 2012 match

 Meeting Swedish fans in Kiev, Ukrainian Prime Minister Mykola Azarov shook hands with a supporter and said: "Let's make a bet.
 You're for Sweden, I'm for Ukraine.
 I'll give you a bottle of beer if we lose."

-Thousands of Ukrainians, cheek by jowl with visiting Swedes, will watch the game on vast TV screens in a central Kiev fan-zone which has done a roaring trade each night since the tournament began dispensing drinks and fast-food snacks.
-The city administration said that as of Monday morning 30,000 litres of beer and two km (1 1/4 miles) of sausage had been sold.

-In the city of Dnipropetrovsk, an explosion on a tram, which injured nine people, caused a security flap since four bomb blasts wounded about 30 people there last April.
+In the city of Dnipropetrovsk, an explosion on a tram, which injured nine people, raised a security scare because four bomb blasts in the same city wounded about 30 people last April.
 But local authorities said Monday's blast was caused by an accident.

 The boycott by EU allies which also include Germany is aimed at securing the release of Tymoshenko, Yanukovich's main rival.